mibwurrepo/Shetty_et_al_MDbMM16/README.md

 devtools::install_github("microsud/syncomR")

 ```
-The scripts that we used for processing raw reads are in amp_seq (dada2, raw reads to ASVs --> transferred to syncomR) and rna_seq (modified samsa2, raw reads to gene count tables --> transferred to syncomR).
-The main analysis codes and figures reported in the manuscript are located in `analysis`, `codes`, and `data` folders.
+The scripts that we used for processing raw reads are in `amp_seq/` (dada2, raw reads to ASVs --> transferred to syncomR) and `rna_seq/` (modified samsa2, raw reads to gene count tables --> transferred to syncomR).
+The main analysis codes and figures reported in the manuscript are located in `analysis/`, `codes/`, and `data/` folders.

 Correspondence for analysis:
 Author: Sudarshan A. Shetty